Speed up SQL queries with indexes

 Non-clustered Index – the index at the back of a book.

-These create a lookup that points to where the data is.
 You can create up to 999 but as each index carries overhead and maintenance, you’ll probably want to stick to just a few.

 non clustered index